alokkavilkar/animated-octo-dollop/README.md

 # Alok Kavilkar

-This file is regarding django project constribution
+This file is regarding django project contribution

+# we have to write django project setup and development lifecycle